JaneliaSciComp/jacs-cm/docs/ComposeDeployment.md

 ## System Setup

 This deployment should work on any system where Docker is supported.
-Currently, it has only been tested on Scientific Linux 7.
+Currently, it has only been tested on Scientific Linux 7 and macOS Mojave.

 To install Docker and Docker Compose on Scientific Linux 7, follow [these instructions](InstallingDockerSL7.md).

 ## Clone This Repo